 Perhaps you received a positive result on a pregnancy test or had a doctor confirm your pregnancy.
 Now you may wonder how to tell your partner you are pregnant.
-You may feel concerned about his reaction but also wanting to think of creative ways to let your significant other know.
+You may feel concerned about his reaction but also want to think of a creative way to let your significant other know about the pregnancy.
 Here are a few ideas:

 - Lay the positive pregnancy test in a place where only your partner will find it.

 - Place a pregnancy magazine on the coffee table.